dribnet/purvs/README.md

 ## MDDN 242 2022 Assignment 2

+What was done today:
+Now that my editor is working, I have gone ahead and started making my alphabet!
+Yay!
+I am up to the letter 'F'
+Got a bit to go but now creating letters hasn't been more easier!

 My Alphabet
 I want to make a square/futuristic font.
 This font uses 5 squares.